Meet the team

 Tony Graham

-As Director of Retail, Tony has overall responsibility for the charity’s shops.
-Tony took up the post in April 2023 having spent five years developing the charity’s retail proposition.
+As Director of Retail, Services & Operations, Tony has direct responsibility for the charity’s growing network of shops, donation centre and café, alongside delivery of the Active Together and Smoking Cessation services.
+Tony took up the post in April 2025, having spent two years leading the Retail & Operations function, and five years developing the charity’s retail proposition.

 Dr Stuart Griffiths

-Stuart has led the Research and Services team since 2018.
+Stuart has led the Research, Services & Policy team since 2018.
 He has extensive experience of working with cancer patients and researchers to tackle cancer having worked in various cancer charities.
-Before joining the charity he was Assistant Director of Research and Strategy at Breast Cancer Now and has spent time as the Head of Strategy and Initiatives at the National Cancer Research Institute (NCRI).
+Before joining the charity, he was Assistant Director of Research and Strategy at Breast Cancer Now and has spent time as the Head of Strategy and Initiatives at the National Cancer Research Institute (NCRI).
 He is also a 2014 Clore Social Fellow, having been selected to take part in the prestigious Clore Social Leadership Programme.

 Joanne Mornin